TheRedDeveloper/danceflow/src/commands/README.md

 This command:
 - does not require an active text editor.

-Default keybinding: `escape` (core: normal, !recording, "!markersNavigationVisible") `escape` (core: input)
+Default keybinding: `escape` (core: move, !recording, "!markersNavigationVisible") `escape` (core: input)

 <a name="ignore" />